-Today I list seven such mulches, so you can research to see which ones are available in your area.
+Today I list seven such types of mulch, so you can research to see which materials are available in your area.
 The goal should never be to ship in lot of a certain kind of mulch if another is available nearby in abundance.
 Here I’ll cover the simple pros and cons of each, as well as a couple of ideas on where to find that mulch.

 Compost can make great mulch, applied to the surface at any time of year to cover soil.